PetrosZantis13/Modelling-and-Visualisation-in-Physics/README.md

 CP2: "Cellular Automata: The Game of Life and the SIRS model"

-CP3: "Partial differential equations: Cahn-Hilliard equation and Poisson's equation"
+CP3: "Partial Differential Equations: Cahn-Hilliard equation and Poisson's equation"